android-com-pl/wp-infogram-oembed/readme.txt

 License: GPL v3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-A simple plugin that adds oEmbed Infogram support.
+A simple plugin that adds support for embedding Infogram.

 == Description ==
-A simple plugin that adds oEmbed Infogram support.
-Works with AMP.
+A simple plugin that adds support for embedding Infogram.
+Works with [AMP](https://wordpress.org/plugins/amp/).
-Just paste the Infogram link into the editor to have it automatically embedded.
+Just paste the Infogram share link into the editor to have it automatically embedded.